 But what has happened to the Knowledge we have come, over the years, to know and admire?
 Is epistemology devolving into an anthropology of communication?
 Maybe so.
-Can we anticipate, then, even less camaraderie among the tribes of Academia?
+Would it make any practical difference, except to departmentalize in among the tribes of academia?

 Sakezles, P. “Socratic Skepticism” available at http://www.skeptic.com/eskeptic/08-06-25/